 - developed the capacity for conceptual and ethical reflection on what and how anthropologists can contribute in practice.

-This grasp of theory, method and problem will enable them to write their dissertations (10,000 words) on a theme related to international development.
+This grasp of theory, method and problem will enable students to write an MA dissertation on a theme related to international development.

 Method of assessment

 Two class tests (12.5% each), two pieces of written coursework (25% each), two book reviews (12.5% each).

 Useful background readings